vaimo/composer-patches/README.md

 ### 3.8.0

 * Feature: Allow patches to be skipped by adding 'skip' flag in it's definition (good as maintenance flags when doing major base-framework upgrades).
-* Fix: excluded patches required develop to specify patch owner vendor path instead of just the path that was relative to the patch owner folder
+* Fix: excluded patches required develop to specify patch owner vendor path instead of just the path that was relative to the patch owner folder.

 ### 3.7.1

-* Maintenance: Code cleanup (some debugging code removed)
+* Maintenance: Code cleanup (some debugging code removed).

 ### 3.7.0

-* Feature: Added version branching for sequenced items
+* Feature: Added version branching for sequenced items.
-* Feature: Added simplified version branching format where json object key is constraint and value the source
+* Feature: Added simplified version branching format where json object key is constraint and value the source.

 ### 3.6.0

-* Feature: Allow multiple patch files to be declared under same label (see: Version branching)
+* Feature: Allow multiple patch files to be declared under same label (see: Version branching).
-* Feature: Allow certain patches for packages to be excluded (see: Environment variables)
+* Feature: Allow certain patches for packages to be excluded (see: Environment variables).
 * Fix: Restored backwards compatibility with PHP versions that do not support new new array markup.

 ### 3.5.2

-* Fix: Make sure that path normalizer does not touch root-level patch declarations
+* Fix: Make sure that path normalizer does not touch root-level patch declarations.

 ### 3.5.1

-* Fix\Cosmetic: Make sure that 'resetting patched package' is not shown when package is indirectly targeted
+* Fix\Cosmetic: Make sure that 'resetting patched package' is not shown when package is indirectly targeted.

 ### 3.5.0

-* Feature: Allow bundled patches to be declared (and tracked, reverted correctly when changed or removed). (see: Bundled patches)
+* Feature: Allow bundled patches (that target multiple packages) to be declared, tracked, reverted correctly when changed or removed (see: Bundled patches).

 ### 3.4.0

-* Feature: Allow dev-only patches to be declared (see: Development patches)
+* Feature: Allow dev-only patches to be declared (see: Development patches).